kyleconroy/ssf/README.md

 * Work out the whole MTU/UDP/log-lines-are-long thing
 * Settle if these should be separate objects or one big one?
 * Add way for "extensions" to be added ^
+* Creation of a CLI tool for emitting a metric to a port a la `nc`

 # Why?